Romina Khurshid Alam

 Romina Khurshid Alam (رومینہ خورشید عالم; born 18 July 1976) is a Pakistani politician from the city of Gujranwala.
 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on reserved seats for women from Punjab in 2013 Pakistani general election.

 Early life

 She was born on 18 July 1976 in Gujranwala.

 She was born Christian but embraced Islam at an age of 43 years.
-She converted and announced through her official Twitter account on EidulAdha of 2020.
+She converted and announced through her official Twitter account on Eid ul Adha of 2020.

 Career and achievements

-She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on reserved seats for women from Punjab in 2013 Pakistani general election.
+She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on reserved seats for women from Punjab in the 2013 Pakistani general election.

 She was re-elected to the National Assembly as a candidate of PML-N on a seat reserved for women from Punjab in the 2018 Pakistani general election.